-So what should you look for in a healthy snack?
-Go for foods high in fiber and protein, which will maintain peak energy while you hike, kayak, or just laze on the sand.
+Luckily, today’s grocery store shelves have plenty of healthy alternatives and nutritious options.
+What to look for: Foods high in fiber and protein, which will maintain peak energy while you hike, kayak, or just laze on the sand.
 If you’ll be away from refrigeration, stay away from meats, cheeses, and other foods that need to stay cool.

 Here are some ideas for nutrient-dense, heat-proof, and packable pick-me-ups.